NikBulygin/weatherApp/README.md

 # Weather Forecast Application

+Test task for **PyShop** — building a weather forecast application.

+ **Time Spent**: 2.4 hours

+This project demonstrates a simple Vue.js application that allows users to search for locations, select a place, and view weather forecasts by day, week, or month.
+It includes a clean layout, internationalization support, and a weather widget component structure.

 A Vue.js application that allows users to search for locations and display current weather conditions along with a daily forecast.

 ## Features